 Through a Summer Study Abroad Programme (SSAP), CUHK LAW provides support to LLB students to cover part of the cost for participating in exchange programmes.
 The SSAP is intended to encourage students to experience a broad and diverse legal education and gain exposure to different cultures and legal systems.
 Details are available here.

-CUHK LAW is proud of its mooting teams’ success in local, regional and international mooting competitions in 2019-20:
+CUHK LAW is proud of its mooting teams’ success in recent local, regional and international mooting competitions:

 CUHK LAW offers the following new courses in the academic year 2020-21.